CLOSE SEARCH

 Non-dealing covenants - prevent an employee from dealing with former clients or customers of their former employer for a specified period of time.

-The nature of the employer's business - Businesses that rely on confidential information or customer relationships are more likely to have enforceable restrictive covenants.
+The nature of the employer's business - businesses that rely on confidential information or customer relationships are more likely to have enforceable restrictive covenants.

-The employee's position and experience - Employees with access to confidential information or who have developed customer relationships are more likely to be subject to restrictive covenants.
+The employee's position and experience - employees with access to confidential information or who have developed customer relationships are more likely to be subject to restrictive covenants.

 The duration and geographical scope of the covenant - covenants that are too broad in duration or scope are more likely to be unenforceable.